 When choosing the perfect diamond engagement ring, size matters.
 BUT this does not mean that bigger is always better.
-SO how do you know the perfect size diamond for you?
+So how do you know the perfect size diamond for you?
 Read on to see how different diamond sizes look and learn how to choose the best diamond size (& shape)!

 No two fingers, hands, or taste are exactly alike.
 Some people want as large a diamond as possible, some people prefer a smaller one.
 Whether it’s a lifestyle, budget, or a fashion choice, different diamond sizes and shapes work best on different hands.

-Read on to learn how to see how different sized diamonds measure up and choose the best diamond size and shape for your beloved’s finger.
+Join us as we explore how different sized diamonds measure up and choose the best diamond size and shape for your beloved’s finger.

 Set these shapes in a simpler setting, which will enhance and not overwhelm a smaller, more petite hand.
 Solitaire or split shank bands are ideal.
 Larger side stone settings can make a smaller hand look unbalanced.

-Wider or longer fingers, and larger hands generally, are flattered by diamond shapes that have an elongating effect such as oval, marquise, pear, and emerald cuts.
-If you feel your fingers are a bit too long, then go for shapes like round, princess or Asscher cuts.
+Wider or longer fingers, and larger hands are generally flattered by diamond shapes that have an elongating effect such as oval, marquise, pear, and emerald cuts.
+If you feel your fingers are a bit too long, then go for shapes like round, princess or asscher cuts.
 Their width will help balance out the length.

 While a lower carat weight can be more fitting to a petite hand, larger fingers and hands can more easily support a larger carat weight, whatever your preferred shape.
-Wider fingers and larger hands also are flattered by bold settings such as our Tiara collection, and large three stone and side stone settings.

 Shapes That Punch Above Their Weight